-Rice is the most common staple food for many people in the world, but does rice contain FODMAPs?
+Rice is the most common staple food for many people in the world, but is rice low FODMAP?

 Table of Contents

-No, most types of rice do not contain FODMAPs and therefore you can enjoyed them on the low FODMAP diet.
+Yes, most types of rice do not contain FODMAPs and therefore you can enjoy them on the low FODMAP diet.

-Types of rice that doesn’t contain FODMAPS are:
+Types of rice that does not contain FODMAPs are:

 - Basmati Rice